 \section{Skyrmion lattice}

-We then determine the equilibrium phase diagram of Hamiltonian Eq. \eqref{eq5} in two dimensions.
+We then determine the equilibrium phase diagram of the Hamiltonian Eq. \eqref{eq5} in two dimensions.
 We perform numerical annealing from high temperature disordered state to zero temperature and determine the ground state spin configuration.
-We discretize Eq. \eqref{eq5} into a square lattice with a lattice parameter $dr=0.8$, such that the magnetic spiral at $B=0$ and $J_{12}=0$ roughly has 8 lattice parameters.
-The phase diagram is displayed in Fig. \ref{f4} where the triangular lattice of skyrmion pair is stabilized in a wide region in the $B$ and $J_{12}$ space.
+We discretize Eq. \eqref{eq5} into a square lattice with a lattice parameter $dr=0.8$, such that the magnetic spiral at $B=0$ and $J_{12}=0$ has roughly 8 lattice parameters.
+The phase diagram is shown in Fig. \ref{f4} where the triangular lattice of the skyrmion pair is stabilized in a wide region in the $B$ and $J_{12}$ space.
 A large value of $|J_{12}|$ disfavors the skyrmion crystal.
-When it is stabilized, the skyrmion crystal is more stable for an AFM $J_{12}$ than that for a FM $J_{12}$.
+When stabilized, the skyrmion crystal is more stable for an AFM $J_{12}$ than that for an FM $J_{12}$.
 The skyrmion crystal is aligned in the direction perpendicular to the layers when $J_{12}<0$.
-While for $J_{12}>0$, the in-plane position of the skyrmions locates at positions corresponding to the interstitial sites of the skyrmion lattice in the nearest neighboring layers.
-As such relative shift is not always optimal for a skyrmion pair (see Fig. \ref{f2a}), this explains why the skyrmion crystal is less favorable for $J_{12}>0$ than that for $J_{12}<0$.
+While for $J_{12}>0$, the in-plane position of the skyrmions is located at positions corresponding to the interstitial sites of the skyrmion lattice in the nearest neighboring layers.
+As such a relative shift is not always optimal for a skyrmion pair (see Fig. \ref{f2a}), this explains why the skyrmion crystal is less favorable for $J_{12}>0$ than that for $J_{12}<0$.
 Typical spin configurations obtained from numerical calculations are presented in Figs. \ref{f5a} and \ref{f5b}.
 It is clear that the skyrmion has opposite helicity between the nearest neighbor layers.
-Besides the skyrmion lattice phase, the standard magnetic spiral state is stabilized in the low magnetic field region and the spins are fully polarized at high magnetic fields.
+In addition to the skyrmion lattice phase, the standard magnetic spiral state is stabilized in the low magnetic field region and the spins are fully polarized at high magnetic fields.